 Your inside stop valve, also known as stopcock or stop tap, is the easiest way to turn your water on and off.
-As it’s in your home, it’s your responsibility to maintain, fix and replace – all new properties should be fitted with one.
+As it’s in your home, it’s your responsibility to install, maintain, fix and replace.

 How to find your inside stop valve

 Your inside stop valve is inside your house and is normally located just after the water pipe enters the house.
 This is often under the kitchen sink, but can also be:

 - Under the floorboards near the front door

 - In the garage, utility room, bathroom or cellar